Doe v. Rose

 In their complaint the plaintiffs sought a declaration that Rose’s abortion policy be declared illegal and that Rose be enjoined from enforcing it.
 Upon hearing, after notice, the trial court granted a preliminary injunction enjoining Rose from enforcing the policy here in question, and plaintiffs Roe, Doe and Poe, and possibly others similarly situated, were then aborted.
 Later the parties agreed upon a stipulated statement of facts, and then each moved for summary judgment based on such stipulation.
 The trial court denied Rose’s motion for summary judgment, and granted the motion filed by the plaintiffs.
 In accord therewith the trial court2 then permanently enjoined Rose from refusing to disburse Medicaid funds for the payment of nontherapeutic abortions.
 Rose now appeals.
 We affirm.

 At the outset, so far as we are advised the applicable federal statutes regarding Medicaid make no mention, as such, of abortions.
 Hence, we lack specific guidance as to whether Congress intended that abortions be covered by Medicaid and, if so, more critically, which abortions were to be covered by Medicaid benefits.
-The import, however, of the federal statutory scheme is that indigents who qualify for Medicaid benefits are to receive all necessary medical and hospital care, and in connection therewith the respective states are empowered to impose reasonable standards for carrying out the objectives of the federal program.
+The import, however, of the federal statutory scheme is that indigents who qualify for Medicaid benefits are to receive all necessary medical and hospital care, and in connection, therewith the respective states are empowered to impose reasonable standards for carrying out the objectives of the federal program.

-The implementing state statute of Utah, as well as the latter's state plan, submitted to and approved by the federal authorities, also make no mention, as such, of abortions.
-Hence, this is not an instance where the administrative policy under attack is mandated by either state or federal statute.
+The implementing state statutes of Utah, as well as the latter's state plan, submitted to and approved by the federal authorities, also make no mention, as such, of abortions.
+Hence, this is not an .instance where the administrative policy under attack is mandated by either state or federal statute.
 By the same token, in our view there is nothing in either the federal or state statutes which specifically bars the policy here followed by Rose.
-In this regard, we are mindful of the Supreme Court's preference for statutory, as opposed to constitutional, resolution of welfare controversies.
+In this regard, we are mindful of the Supreme Court’s preference for statutory, as opposed to constitutional, resolution of welfare controversies.
 See Wyman v.
 Rothstein, 398 U.S. 275, 90 S.Ct.
 1582, 26 L.Ed.2d 218 (1970).
-Nevertheless, in light of the applicable statutes' complete silence on the abortion question, we prefer to dispose of the present appeal on constitutional grounds, rather than by any strained effort to show that the policy in question is, in effect, though not in so many words, prohibited by either federal or state statute.
+Nev[1115] ertheless, in light of the applicable statutes’ complete silence on the abortion question, we prefer to dispose of the present appeal on constitutional grounds, rather than by any strained effort to show that the policy in question is, in effect, though not in so many words, prohibited by either federal or state statute.
 To reiterate, then, since the abortion question finds its first, and only, mention in the informal policy of Rose, this policy, and not any federal or state statute relating to Medicaid, is the heart of the present controversy.

 Free access — add to your briefcase to read the full text and ask questions with AI